TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-03-28-how-to-mock-final-classes-in-phpunit.md

 ### 4. Single Hook

-You can read about them in the [PHPUnit documentation](https://phpunit.readthedocs.io/en/8.0/extending-phpunit.html#extending-the-testrunner), but in short: they're the same as the listener, just **with 1 event**.
+You can read about them in the PHPUnit documentation](https://phpunit.readthedocs.io/en/9.5/extending-phpunit.html#extending-the-testrunner), but in short: they're the same as the listener, just **with 1 event**.

 ```php
 <?php declare(strict_types=1);